LLNL/hatchet/docs/query_lang.rst

 However, with the introduction of the new-style query API in version 2023.1.0 (see the :ref:`query_lang_apis` section for more information), it is now possible to use multiindexed GraphFrames with the object- and string-based dialects.
-To do so, users must manually wrap their object-based dialect and string-based dialect queries in the :code:`ObjectQuery` and :code:`StringQuery` classes respectively.
-Both of these classes' constructors accept two arguments:
+To do so, users must provide the new :code:`multi_index_mode` parameter to the :code:`GraphFrame.filter()` method, the :code:`ObjectQuery` class, or the :code:`StringQuery` class.

-1. The object- or string-based dialect query to be wrapped
-2. The :code:`multi_index_mode` parameter, which can be set to :code:`"off"`, :code:`"all"`, or :code:`"any"`

-The new :code:`multi_index_mode` parameter controls how predicates generated from the dialects will treat multiindexed data.
+This parameter controls how predicates generated from the dialects will treat multiindexed data.
+It can be set to one of three values:

+- :code:`"off"`
+- :code:`"all"`
+- :code:`"any"`

 When set to :code:`"off"` (which is the default), the generated predicates will assume that the data for each node is **not** multiindexed.
 This behavior is the same as eariler versions of Hatchet.
 When set to :code:`all`, the generated predicates will require that all rows of data for a given node satisfy the predicate.
 This usually amounts to applying the predicate to a node's data